2013 Quicken Loans 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the race.
 The first session, held on June 14, 2013, was 90 minutes long.
 The second and third sessions, held a day later on June 15, were 55 and 60 minutes long, respectively.
 During the first practice session, Kasey Kahne was quickest with a fastest time of 35.889 seconds.
 Kurt Busch, who was 0.068 seconds slower, followed in second, ahead of Aric Almirola in third and Kevin Harvick in fourth.
 With a fastest time of 36.014 seconds, Dale Earnhardt Jr. managed to be fifth quickest.

 During qualifying, forty-four cars were entered, meaning only one car would not obtain a spot in the race per NASCAR's qualifying procedure.
 Carl Edwards clinched his twelfth career pole position, with a lap time of 35.564 seconds and a speed of 202.452 mph.
 After his qualifying run, Edwards commented on his results, saying, "This is one lap, and it's good.
 I'm really happy.
 The process that's going to put us out front of Hendrick Motorsports and the guys at Joe Gibbs Racing and the rest of the guys we race against on Sunday, this process is just starting.
 We can use these positive things, like the pole position, hopefully a win, Greg [Biffle's] run last week, we can move forward.
 We've just got to keep moving forward.
 There's not a faster car in the place than our car today, and that's a big deal.”
 He was joined on the front row of the grid by Kurt Busch.
 Kasey Kahne qualified third, Paul Menard took fourth, and Aric Almirola ranked fifth.
 Joey Logano, Austin Dillon, Matt Kenseth, Kyle Busch, and Juan Pablo Montoya completed the first ten positions on the grid.
 The driver who failed to qualify for the race was Scott Riggs.

 In the Saturday morning practice session, Kurt Busch was quickest with a fastest lap time of 35.829 seconds, over two-tenths ahead of Carl Edwards in second and Jimmie Johnson in third.
 Paul Menard and Mark Martin followed in the fourth and fifth positions, respectively.
 Kasey Kahne, Greg Biffle, Denny Hamlin, Kevin Harvick, and Aric Almirola rounded out the first ten positions.
 In the final practice session for the race, Kurt Busch remained quickest with a time of 36.480 seconds, 0.651 slower than his fastest time of the second practice session.
 Kahne followed in second, ahead of Martin in third and Johnson in fourth.
 Edwards, who was second-quickest in second practice, could only manage fifth.